 As with MailChimp, you may backup your list of subscribers, just in case.
 And to get new subscribers, you may embed a simple sign up form into your website, and--get this--even onto your Facebook page.

 CONS: The newsletter has one template.
 It's a fine looking template, and you can upload your own header into it, switch up the colors and fonts, and rearrange the elements within the layout.
-But there really isn't much you can customize beyond that, unless you want to do so using graphics.
+But there really isn't much you can customize beyond that, unless you want to do so by inserting custom graphics.
 Leah Remillét demonstrates this below:

 Mad Mimi's sign-up form is a small, embeddable rectangle.
 It, quite frankly, sucks.
 There's no room to include any description of what exactly you are asking people to "Sign up!" to.
 There's space for an image or a short title, but just enough for one word.
 I'd recommend using an image.